azri-cs/list-management-system/README.md

 ## Prerequisites

-- PHP 8.0 or higher
+- PHP 8.2 or higher
-- Composer
-- Node.js and npm
+- Node.js v20 or higher

 ## Installation